fragcolor-xyz/shards/docs/docs/reference/shards/lisp/misc.md

 # Miscellaneous functions

 !!! note "Uncategorized"
     This page references all other functions that don't fit in the previous categories.
-Overtime, they might be moved to a different or new category.
+Over time, they might be moved to a different or new category.

 ## ->

 Groups multiple shards together (as if they were a single shard).
 Also called shard-container.

-This is useful for cases where you need multiple shards (to transform your data) but are allowed to have only one: for example, as the return value of a function (see function `print-messages` below).
+This is useful for cases where you need multiple shards (to transform your data) but is allowed to have only one: for example, as the return value of a function (see function `print-messages` below).

 === "Code"